mcu-tools/mcuboot/docs/design.md

 enumerate the sectors in a single slot, starting at 0, we would have a list of sector indices.
 Since there are two image slots, each sector index would correspond to a pair of sectors.
-For example, sector index 0 corresponds to the first sector in slot 0 and the first sector in slot 1.
+For example, sector index 0 corresponds to the first sector in primary slot and the first sector in secondary slot.
 Finally, reverse the list of indices such that the list starts with index `BOOT_MAX_IMG_SECTORS - 1` and ends with 0.
 The swap status region is a representation of this reversed list.

 During a swap operation, each sector index transitions through four separate
 states:
 ```
-    0. slot 0: image 0,   slot 1: image 1,   scratch: N/A
+0. primary slot: image 0,   secondary slot: image 1,   scratch: N/A
-    1. slot 0: image 0,   slot 1: N/A,       scratch: image 1 (1->s, erase 1)
+1. primary slot: image 0,   secondary slot: N/A,       scratch: image 1 (1->s, erase 1)
-    2. slot 0: N/A,       slot 1: image 0,   scratch: image 1 (0->1, erase 0)
+2. primary slot: N/A,       secondary slot: image 0,   scratch: image 1 (0->1, erase 0)
-    3. slot 0: image 1,   slot 1: image 0,   scratch: N/A     (s->0)
+3. primary slot: image 1,   secondary slot: image 0,   scratch: N/A     (s->0)
 ```

 Each time a sector index transitions to a new state, the boot loader writes a